Densely packed particle raft at vertically vibrated air-water interface: Introduction

-Under periodic vertical oscillations, a liquid interface can exhibit Faraday waves when the vibration amplitude exceeds a critical threshold.
-This comes from the parametric Faraday instability in which standing waves emerge and oscillate typically at half the driving frequency.
-The wave formation depends on several parameters, including the excitation frequency, vibration amplitude, and the fluid’s physical properties including density, viscosity, and surface tension~\cite{douady1990experimental,edwards1994patterns,batson2013parametric}.
+Under periodic vertical oscillations, a liquid interface can exhibit Faraday waves when the vibration amplitude exceeds a critical threshold~\cite{edwards1994patterns}.
+This originates from the parametric Faraday instability in which standing waves emerge and oscillate typically at half the driving frequency~\cite{benjamin1954instability,kumar1994parametric,zhang1997pattern}.
+The wave formation depends on several parameters, such as the excitation frequency, vibration amplitude, the container geometry, the fluid depth, and the fluid’s physical properties including density, viscosity, and surface tension~\cite{douady1990experimental,edwards1994patterns,lioubashevski1997scaling,batson2013parametric}.
 Higher excitation frequencies generally lead to shorter wavelengths and higher threshold accelerations, whereas increasing the fluid viscosity or surface tension tends to stabilize the surface against wave formation.
-By varying these control parameters, various spatial patterns can be obtained, such as stripes, squares, and hexagons, which represent different modes of parametric resonance~\cite{miles1993faraday,faraday1830peculiar,zhang2023pattern,shao2021surface}.
+By varying these control parameters, various spatial patterns can be obtained, such as stripes, squares, and hexagons, corresponding to different modes of parametric resonance~\cite{miles1993faraday,chen1997pattern,zhang2023pattern,shao2021surface}.
+At higher vibration amplitudes, the standing-wave patterns can lose stability through secondary instabilities~\cite{ezerskii1985random,zhang1995secondary} and transition to spatiotemporal chaos~\cite{ezersii1986spatiotemporal,tufillaro1989order,bosch1993spatiotemporal,frumkin2023coupled}, reflecting non-linear system dynamics~\cite{zhang1997pattern,shani2010localized}.